Comprehensive Monthly Phu Quoc Weather Guides Based on OnBird’s Observations

 • Rainfall: at night and during the day, when it’s sunny it can turn to rain or if it’s heavy rain it will stop after 20-30 minutes and the sun will return.

-Advanced advice: If tourists are vacationing in Phu Quoc during this period, please contact OnBird to receive the most accurate and reliable advice on weather conditions and sea water conditions for island hopping or scuba diving activities. professional.
-OnBird Phu Quoc has built our own standard data set and a professional sea water condition forecast model, helping tourists avoid confusion in assessing weather developments, which change erratically during the fall period in Phu Quoc.
+Advanced advice: If tourists are vacationing in Phu Quoc during this period, please contact OnBird via Whatsapp +84 363 759 280 to receive the most accurate and reliable advice on weather conditions and sea water conditions for island hopping or scuba diving activities and discovery snorkeling.
+OnBird Phu Quoc has built our own standard data set and a professional sea water condition forecast model, helping tourists avoid confusion, misunderstanding in assessing weather developments, which change erratically during the fall period in Phu Quoc.

 See more of our Guest Experience articles here.